-- The length of the dissertation must be of a minimum of 25,000 and a maximum of 30,000 words, including footnotes, the bibliography, the glossary, a list of abbreviations used, and all appendices. - Please make a note, at the end of the dissertation, of the precise word count of the document you submit. - The dissertation should comprise at least three chapters, not including the Introduction and Conclusion. - All citations should be included as footnotes, not as in-text or endnote citations. - The footnotes and bibliography should follow the rules of the Chicago Manual of Style (1982 edition). - A list of abbreviations used in the dissertation, the glossary and list of maps/images/tables (if any) must be provided at the beginning with page breaks between each of these. - The main body of your dissertation (and all previous written assignments) must be typewritten, double-spaced, in Times New Roman 12 point size font, with appropriate margins (usually the default in most word processing programmes) and with page numbers included. - The footnotes must be single-spaced in Times New Roman 10 point size font. - Please do not forget to insert page numbers in your documents.
-It is very difficult to comment on drafts that do not have page numbers. - For dissertations written in Bengali all the rules remain the same except regarding the font.
-Any standard Bengali font (Unicode) will serve the requirements. - Please note that your dissertation must be submitted in TWO separate formats. - First, you must hand in a printed hard copy with spiral binding.
-No handwritten copy of the dissertation will be accepted during the final submission. - Second, in addition to the hard copy, you must also present a soft (electronic) copy to your supervisor(s) as an emailed attachment.
-The deadline for submission of both formats is the same and is indicated below.
+- The length of the dissertation must be of a minimum of 25,000 and a maximum of 30,000 words, NOT including footnotes, the bibliography, the glossary, a list of abbreviations used, and all appendices. - Please make a note, at the end of the dissertation, of the precise word count of the document you submit. - The dissertation should comprise at least three chapters, not including the Introduction and Conclusion. - All citations should be included as footnotes, not as in-text or endnote citations. - The footnotes and bibliography should follow the rules of the Chicago Manual of Style. - A list of abbreviations used in the dissertation, the glossary and list of maps/images/tables (if any) must be provided at the beginning with page breaks between each of these. - The main body of your dissertation (and all previous written assignments) must be typewritten, double-spaced, in Times New Roman 12 point size font, with appropriate margins (usually the default in most word processing programmes) and with page numbers included.

-- Images, if used in the dissertation, may be inserted either in the body of the text or as plates in the appendix.
+- The footnotes must be single-spaced in Times New Roman 10 point size font, with appropriate margins (usually the default in most word processing programmes) and with page numbers included. - Please note that your dissertation must be submitted in TWO separate formats. - o First, you must hand in three printed hard copies with spiral binding.
+No handwritten copy of the dissertation will be accepted during the final submission. - Second, in addition to the hard copies, you must also present a soft (electronic) copy to your supervisor(s) as an emailed attachment.
+The deadline for submission of both formats is the same and is indicated below. - Images, if used in the dissertation, may be inserted either in the body of the text or as plates in the appendix.
 All images must be numbered and the corresponding number must be entered in the main body of the text.
 All images should be captioned clearly, indicating their source.
-Videos/moving images, if used, should be submitted on a CD.
-Please ensure that this CD carries your name, title of dissertation, your registration number and your roll number.

-- The order of the various sections of the dissertation is as follows:

-- (A) Title/cover Page

-- (B) Certificate Page (sample page will be put on notice board)

-- (C) Abstract of dissertation in not more than 250 words

-- (D) Content Page

-- (E) List of Abbreviations

-- (F) Glossary

-- (G) List of Maps/ Images/ Tables (if any)

-- (H) Acknowledgement

-- (I) Introduction

-- (J) Chapters

-- (K) Conclusion/ Postscript

-- (L) Images/ Maps/ Tables (if used and not inserted in main body of text)

-- (M)Bibliography (Primary materials, Secondary Readings, English and Vernacular sources have to be listed separately)

-- A sample cover page of the dissertation and certificate will be put up on the departmental notice board in towards the end of the fourth semester.
+Videos/moving images, if used, should be submitted on a CD, separate from the disc on which you submit your dissertation.
+Please ensure that this CD carries your name, title of dissertation, your registration number and your roll number. - The order of the various sections of the dissertation is as follows: - (A) Title/cover Page - (B) Certificate Pages - (C) Abstract of dissertation in not more than 250 words - (D) Content Page - (E) List of Abbreviations - (F) Glossary - (G) List of Maps/ Images/ Tables (if any) - (H) Acknowledgement - (I) Introduction - (J) Chapters - (K) Conclusion/ Postscript - (L) Images/ Maps/ Tables (if used and not inserted in main body of text) - (M)Bibliography (Primary materials, Secondary Readings, English and Vernacular sources have to be listed separately) - Sample cover pages of the dissertation and of certificates will be emailed to students before the deadline for final submission.